Mathias157/balmorel-preprocessing/Raw Data Processing/README.md

 Data:

-The data is collected from various sources, with varying degrees of metadata and documentation.
+Data is collected from various sources, with varying degrees of metadata and documentation.
 It can be downloaded in the following link: https/............ (will arrive around April)